enlsg/enlsg.github.io/_posts/news/2018-11-30-double-ap-year-6-livestream.md

 Only certain actions qualify for the double AP; using the criteria somewhat similar to the previous Cassandra Neutralizrer Neutralizer event.

-Action | AP
+Action |
 --- | ---
-Deploy 1st to 7th Resonators   | 2x AP
+Deploy 1st to 7th Resonators   | - 2x AP
-Deploy 8th Resonators  | 2x AP
+Deploy 8th Resonators  | - 2x AP
-Destroy Resonators/Links/Fields  | 2x AP
+Destroy Resonators/Links/Fields  | - 2x AP

 So mark your calendars and start hogging resonators and bursters now!